not-matt/Systematic-LEDs/README.md

 ## This project is no longer being developed.

 Please go to https://github.com/ahodges9/LedFx for the latest in funky lighting!
+Good news! **LedFX works using the same ESP firmware as Systematic LEDs** All you have to do is download and install LedFX, add the ESP device(s), and you're good to go :D

 ## Systematic LEDs